ITGlobal/https-portal/README.md

 If you want to make an Nginx configuration that will be used by all sites, you can overwrite `/var/lib/nginx-conf/default.conf.erb` or `/var/lib/nginx-conf/default.ssl.conf.erb`.
 These two files will be propagated to each site if the site-specific configuration files are not provided.

 Since the config files will be used on all your sites, please keep using the variables already in the file and don't hard-code anything.

+#### Override log rotation

+If you want to alter log rotation configuration, you can overwrite `/etc/logrotate.d/nginx-`.

+Note that log rotation settings are applied to all sites.

+By defaults all logs are available at `/var/log/nginx/error.log` and `/var/log/nginx/access.log`.

 ### Manually Set RSA Private Key Length